 - Polyurethane sealer (optional)

-If you don’t clean it and stain it directly, you’ll trap dust underneath the stain which will eventually cause it to peel off.
+If you don’t clean the wood and apply wood stain over it directly, you’ll trap dust underneath the finish which will eventually cause it to peel off.
 You’ll also end up with a blotchy finish.

 2. Sand the Wood